broxus/ton-kafka-producer/README.md

 ## ton-kafka-producer

-The indexing infrastructure for TVM-compatible blockchains includes a node available via jRPC (link to jrpc repo) and indexer services with some high-level APIs for each dApp we want to index.
+The indexing infrastructure for TVM-compatible blockchains includes a node available via [jRPC](https://github.com/broxus/everscale-jrpc) and indexer services with some high-level APIs for each dApp we want to index.
 The latter doesn’t fetch needed messages from the former.
 Instead, we use Kafka to organize a stable, consistent and ordered queue of records from the node and deliver it to arbitrary number of indexing services.

 The Kafka producer is a software component that connects to the blockchain node and deliver data to Kafka brokers, which are responsible for storing and